Reduce Stress to Boost Memory and Mental Sharpness

 What Is the Stress Response?

 The stress response is a survival mechanism that primes our bodies and brains to deal with threats and dangers.
 Any perceived challenge or threat sets the stress response into motion.
-The brain signals the adrenal glands to pump out epinephrine (adrenaline) and cortisol (the “stress hormone”) to prepare us for action.
+The brain signals the adrenal glands to pump out cortisol (the “stress hormone”) and c-reactive protein (a marker also linked to stress) to prepare us for action.

-Once the coast is clear, epinephrine and cortisol levels return to baseline.
+Once the coast is clear, levels return to baseline.
 But if you are under a lot of pressure and overwhelmed by perceived threats—physical or emotional, real or unreal—stress hormone production gets “stuck” in high gear, and the dark side of stress emerges.

 High Cortisol Negatively Affects the Brain

-Although the cortisol surge of acute stress facilitates memory consolidation—which is why we often have strong memories of exciting, scary, or painful experiences—chronically high levels interfere with memory formation.
+Although the occasional cortisol surge of acute stress facilitates memory consolidation—which is why we often have strong memories of exciting, scary, or painful experiences—repeated high levels interfere with memory formation.

 Prolonged exposure to excessive stress hormones also “desensitizes” the brain to cortisol, disrupting the normal stress response and worsening the effects of stress on memory and cognitive function.
 In other words, it makes it harder to cope with stressors in the future.

-If you’ve ever been unable to find your keys when you’re running late, or your mind has gone blank when giving a presentation, you know that even run-of-the-mill stress can impact your memory.
+If you’ve ever forgotten something your partner told you when you’re running late, or your mind has gone blank when giving a presentation, you know that even run-of-the-mill stress can impact your memory.

-Chronic stress takes it to the next level.
-You may constantly feel scatterbrained and forgetful and find it hard to focus, concentrate, and perform at your best.
+More stress takes it to the next level.
+You may start to feel scatterbrained and forgetful and find it hard to focus, concentrate, and perform at your best.
 Studies have linked high cortisol levels with poorer performance on tests of memory and cognitive function.
-Ruminating thoughts and worries, irritability, frustration, mental exhaustion, and burnout are other common symptoms of chronic stress.
+Ruminating thoughts and worries, irritability, frustration, mental exhaustion, and burnout are other common symptoms of stressors.

 How to Handle Stress Naturally

 You can’t avoid stress.
 But you can learn strategies that help you cope with and bounce back from the tough times and situations that are an inevitable part of life.
-Developing stress resilience will not only improve your memory, mental clarity, and peace of mind but all aspects of your health.
+Addressing reactions to stress will not only improve your memory, mental clarity, and peace of mind but all aspects of your health.

 You already know that regular exercise, restorative sleep, and a good diet are requisites for a healthy brain.
 You also know that yoga, tai chi, qi gong, meditation, deep breathing, progressive muscle relaxation, and additional mind-body practices are great stress busters.